Pattaya bus stations

 Each company has its own loyalty program, that is, in order to accumulate trips, you need to ride the buses of the same bus station and in the same direction.

-- Where to rent a car in Pattaya (RANDOM - 50%)
+- Where to pay road tax for a motorcycle or car in Hua Hin.
+Car service in Hua Hin (RANDOM - 50%)